beeware/briefcase/docs/en/reference/platforms/windows/index.md

 A Boolean describing the initial value of the option in the GUI.
 If not provided, defaults to `False`.

-### Using installer options
+### Using options

-When an installer option is defined, the value of the option will be made available to the post-install script as an environment variable.
-For example, if your installer defines an option with a name of `foo`, an environment variable of `OPTION_FOO` will be defined, with a value of 1 if the option has been selected by the user, and 0 if the option has not been selected.
-The `ALLUSERS` environment variable will also be set; its value will be 1 if the app has been installed for all users, or 0 if it has only been installed for the current user.
+When an installer option is defined, the value of the option will be made available to the post-install or pre-uninstall script as an environment variable.
+For example, if you define an option with a name of `foo`, an environment variable of `OPTION_FOO` will be defined, with a value of 1 if the option has been selected by the user, and 0 if the option has not been selected.

-### Using uninstaller options

-Uninstaller options are handled in a similar way to installer options, but they are provided to the pre-uninstall script.
-An uninstall option of `foo` will result in an environment variable named `UNINSTALL_FOO` being defined.
+In the post-install script, the `ALLUSERS` environment variable will also be set; its value will be 1 if the app has been installed for all users, or 0 if it has only been installed for the current user.

 If a user uninstalls software by clicking "uninstall" through the Windows "Remove software" interface, the uninstall options will not be displayed to the user.
 The pre-uninstall script *will* be executed, but the uninstall options will assume their default values.
 The uninstall GUI is only displayed if the user re-runs the installer manually, or if the user specifies the "Modify" option in the Windows "Remove software" interface.
 This is a quirk of the Windows uninstall tooling.